Little King Trash Dog was born of the desire to do the best we can for our dogs, because they do the best they can for us.

 My hyperfixation with all-things-dog began in early childhood, and by high school I was training my mom's show dogs in group classes.
 After obtaining my BA at San Francisco State University I found my way to the Humane Education department of the San Francisco SPCA.
 I had the privilege of teaching and working with thousands of animal lovers aged 5-85 while also receiving my own introductory education in cooperative, fear-free & force-free dog training.
 This was a huge relief: I had initially been introduced to methods that involved a lot of force and coercion, which didn't align with my vision of how humans should treat their furry family members.
 I went on to spend several years working in the Behavior & Training division of San Francisco Animal Care & Control, where I honed my ability to make effective and humane choices for the hundreds of dogs I assessed, handled, trained, and supported through adoption.

-My training approach is informed by science and the golden rule.
+My approach is informed by science and the golden rule.
 It's OK to feel exhausted by your puppy, exasperated with your unruly teen, or just plain baffled by whatever your dog may be doing that has led you to seek help.
 Together we can reach solutions that work for you and your dog, prioritize safety and sanity for everyone, and I hope have some well-earned fun along the way.

 Continuing education is a high priority in an unregulated field such as dog training.
 I regularly attend classes, seminars, and conferences by industry leaders to ensure I'm providing services based on best practice standards